Mongi Hamdi

 Hamdi has worked for over 25 years with the United Nations and has had high level positions with UNCTAD, the United Nations Conference on Trade and Development, and with DESA, the United Nations Department of Economic and Social Affairs.
 He also served as the foreign minister of Tunisia from 2014 to 2015.

-Hamdi studied at the University of Southern California, and the National Engineering School of Tunis and holds a doctorate degree from the former, and an engineering degree from the latter.
+Hamdi studied at the University of Southern California, and the National Engineering School of Tunis and holds a doctorate degree in engineering from the former, and an engineering degree from the latter.
 He further earned a certificate in macro-engineering policy and management from Harvard University.